The five-course banquet with wine will also include a special Champagne Reception, and music on the night will be provided by ‘The Afters Showband’.

 So, you can book your tickets online or phone Mayo Roscommon Hospice on 094-9388666.

-The Board of St Nicholas Special School in Ballina is hosting a Fundraising Network Event on Friday 16 November at Mount Falcon Estate with funds being raised towards the replacement of the school bus.
+The Board of St Nicholas Special School in Ballina is set to host a networking lunch on Friday 16 November at Mount Falcon Estate with funds being raised towards the replacement of their current school bus.